tu2-atmanand/task-board-docs/docs/Components/MetadataFormats.md

 nav_order: 5
 ---

-# Metadata Format
+# Metadata

-Task Board supports different types of formats to add the metadata to your tasks.
+Metadata also known as task properties are the different properties you assign to your tasks for better management, filtering and giving more information to your tasks.

-**Metadata includes :**
+**Task board supports following Metadata :**

 - Status
 - Due date